Brattleboro Senior Center schedule

 9 a.m., bowling.

-Noon to 12:30 p.m., congregate lunch with chicken Caesar salad, macaroni salad with veggies, 3 bean salad, rye bread and honeydew melon.
+Noon to 12:30 p.m., congregate lunch with sweet and sour chicken breast, stir fry pasta with vegetables, spinach rye bread, pineapple.

 12:30 to 4 p.m., Sewing & Quilting Group.